 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where nicksobolevite typically forms.
+Look in volcanic fumaroles country, the host setting where nicksobolevite typically forms.
 If you start seeing sophiite, halite, sylvite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.